akora/akora-dev-blog-astro-citrus/src/content/post/multi-tier-home-lab-introduction.md

 - Can easily use [Portainer](https://github.com/portainer/portainer) to manage all Docker containers
 - Can easily use [Docker Compose](https://github.com/docker/compose) to manage all Docker services
 - Can easily use [Docker Socket Proxy](https://github.com/Tecnativa/docker-socket-proxy) to access special functions of the servers
+- [Homepage](https://gethomepage.dev/), to have a single point of UI to access all services

 ## Services